MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 *This process is per situation and normally stakeholders are involved with the decison on what to do with empty cells.*

 <ol>
-<li>  deleted all blank cells by selecting all fields (including column names) by clicking and dragging on all columns OR clicking the upmost upper left of the field section of the sheet. aka above the row 1 and to the left of column A. </li>
+<li>  Select all fields (including column names) by clicking and dragging over all columns OR by clicking the upmost upper left of the field section of the sheet *aka above the row 1 and to the left of column A.* </li>
 <li> I unzipped all 12 files and placed them in a specfically named folder for userablity and transferablity. </li>
 <li> I placed that folder in a location I would remember that held relevence to the material.</li>
 <li> I </li>